 \subsection{Pattern extraction from the datasets}

-In this subsection we report statistics on the original datasets as well as numbers of entries obtained from every dataset batch, for both extraction methods and financial instruments.
+In this subsection, we report statistics on the original datasets as well as numbers of entries obtained from every dataset batch, for both extraction methods and financial instruments.

-In Table~\ref{tab:data} we show numbers of ticks and total volumes per-batch for both instruments.
+In Table~\ref{tab:data} we show the numbers of ticks and total volumes per batch for both instruments.

-We see in Table~\ref{tab:extrData} that in year 2017 there are more entries for VCRB B6 than for ES, later the situation reverses.
-Overall, there are around 5-10 times less entries for price level-based method in comparison to the volume-based.
-We address potential consequences of these differences in the~\nameref{discussion} section.
+We see in Table~\ref{tab:extrData} that in the year 2017 there are more entries for VCRB B6 than for ES, later the situation reverses.
+Overall, there are around 5-8 times fewer entries for the price level-based method in comparison to the volume-based.
+We address the potential consequences of these differences in the~\nameref{discussion} section.